-- actual or anticipated fluctuations in our financial condition and operating results; - the position of our cash and cash equivalents; - actual or anticipated changes in our growth rate relative to our competitors; - actual or anticipated fluctuations in our competitors' operating results or changes in their growth rate;

-announcements of technological innovations by us, our partners or our competitors;

-announcements by us, our partners or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments;

-• the entry into, modification or termination of licensing arrangements, marketing arrangements, and/or research, development, commercialization, supply, off-take or distribution arrangements;

-our ability to consistently produce commercial quantities of isobutanol at the Agri-Energy Facility and ramp up production to nameplate capacity;

-additions or losses of customers;

-additions or departures of key management or scientific personnel;

-competition from existing products or new products that may emerge;

-issuance of new or updated research reports by securities or industry analysts;

-fluctuations in the valuation of companies perceived by investors to be comparable to us;

-litigation involving us, our general industry or both;

-disputes or other developments related to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies;

-our ability to raise the funds that will be required to continue to defend our freedom to operate in light of the Butamax litigation or, if necessary, to successfully change our business strategy as a result of such litigation;

-announcements or expectations of additional financing efforts or the pursuit of strategic alternatives;

-sales of our common stock or equity-linked securities, such as warrants, by us or our stockholders;
+- actual or anticipated fluctuations in our financial condition and operating results: - •the position of our cash and cash equivalents; - ·actual or anticipated changes in our growth rate relative to our competitors; - actual or anticipated fluctuations in our competitors' operating results or changes in their growth rate; - ·announcements of technological innovations by us, our partners or our competitors; - announcements by us, our partners or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - •the entry into, modification or termination of licensing arrangements, marketing arrangements, and/or research, development, commercialization, supply, off-take or distribution arrangements; - •our ability to consistently produce commercial quantities of isobutanol at the Agri-Energy Facility and ramp up production to nameplate capacity; - ·additions or losses of customers; - •our ability to obtain certain regulatory approvals for the use of our isobutanol in various fuels and chemicals markets; - ·commodity prices, including oil, ethanol and corn prices; - ·additions or departures of key management or scientific personnel; - ·competition from existing products or new products that may emerge; - ·issuance of new or updated research reports by securities or industry analysts; - ·fluctuations in the valuation of companies perceived by investors to be comparable to us; - ·litigation involving us, our general industry or both; - ·disputes or other developments related to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - ·announcements or expectations of additional financing efforts or the pursuit of strategic alternatives; - •changes in existing laws, regulations and policies applicable to our business and products, including the RFS program, and the adoption of or failure to adopt carbon emissions regulation; - ·sales of our common stock or equity-linked securities, such as warrants, by us or our stockholders; - ·share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - ·general market conditions in our industry; and fluctuations, as well as general economic, political and market conditions such as recessions, interest rate changes or international currency fluctuations, may negatively impact the market price of shares of our common stock, regardless of our operating performance, and cause the value of your investment to decline.
+Because the Convertible Notes are convertible into our common stock and the warrants are exercisable into our common stock, volatility or a reduction in the market price of our common stock could have an adverse effect on the trading price of the Convertible Notes and the warrants.
+Holders who receive common stock upon conversion of the Convertible Notes or exercise of the warrants will also be subject to the risk of volatility and a reduction in the market price of our common stock.
+In addition, the existence of the Convertible Notes and our outstanding warrants may encourage short selling in our common stock by market participants because the conversion of the Convertible Notes or exercise of the warrants could depress the price of our common stock.

-share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; general market conditions in our industry; and general economic and market conditions, including the recent financial crisis.
+·general economic and market conditions, including the recent financial crisis.